-Majuli -The air of an Island, I believe, is different than any other region in this world.
+Majuli Travel Guide-The air of an Island, I believe, is different than any other region in this world.
 Islands have always been a unique attraction to the people around the world.

 I am talking about Majuli, the biggest River Island in the world & right in my home state Assam.
 Why don’t you read my experience and introducing the beautiful yet less explored places in India?

-You think of Maldives, Bora Bora, Palawan, all these fantastic Islands holds dreams of paradise, allowing us to escape from life race and relax under the whispering plums over full popping sand.
+You think of Maldives, Bora Bora, Palawan, all these fantastic Islands hold dreams of paradise, allowing us to escape from the life race and relax under the whispering plums over full popping sand.

 They are part of a beautiful ocean.
 However, it’s a different scenario here in Majuli, the biggest River Island in the world, in the heart of Brahmaputra.
 The Brahmaputra forms the Island in the south and Subansiri and Kherkutia Xuti in the north.